deliciousinsights/you-get-https/README.md

 ### A word about mapping precedence

-You should list more specific domains first for now, so they don't get swallowed up by a more-generic domain mapping.
-I'll eventually guarantee this regardless of config ordering, but for now, please ensure this yourself.
+Subdomains are automatically mapped to their suffixes, and the more specific (longer) domain suffixes always win the mapping, regardless of their order in the configuration.

 ## 3. Running You-Get-HTTPS